MicrosoftDocs/windows-powershell-docs/docset/windows/applocker/Set-AppLockerPolicy.md

 The input values for the AppLocker policy can be an **AppLockerPolicy** object or an XML-formatted file that contains the AppLocker policy.

-> [!Note]
-> The Set-AppLockerPolicy cmdlet only works with GP.
+Note that the Set-AppLockerPolicy cmdlet only works with GP.
 It cannot interact with the AppLocker CSP.

 ## EXAMPLES